Independent Soldiers: Rise to prominence

 The Canadian scholar Mark Totten wrote the Independent Soldiers gang were typical of the gangs in the Lower Mainland which started out as an ethnocentric gang and became more diverse with the passage of time.
 Totten wrote the Independent Soldiers were mostly a single-generational gang, were not especially territorial and did not have the elaborate rituals that other gangs had.
 Totten wrote the Independent Soldiers were a mid-level gang in the Lower Mainland, and together with the Red Scorpions and the United Nations gangs are one of the largest gangs in the Vancouver area.
 Totten noted the Independent Soldiers were an unstable gang with a "fluid" membership and frequent leadership changes.
 The gang is organized in cells and primarily sells cocaine.

 By the early 2000s, the favorite meeting place for the leaders of the Independent Soldiers were the Loft Six nightclub in Gastown.
-On 16 August 2003, the Independent Soldiers in the Loft Six nightclub were involved in a shoot-out with the Hells Angles on the dance floor sparked by the presence of John "JJ" Johnson, a man associated with the Hells Angels who had beaten up an Independent Soldier earlier that year.
+On 16 August 2003, the Independent Soldiers in the Loft Six nightclub were involved in a shoot-out with the Hells Angels on the dance floor sparked by the presence of John "JJ" Johnson, a man associated with the Hells Angels who had beaten up an Independent Soldier earlier that year.
 One witness recalled: "A fight broke out, and all of the sudden bullets started flying.
 We just ran.
 We were right in the line of fire.
 We couldn't see anybody; we didn't know who was shooting, and people began crawling over top of each other to get out of the way".
 When the shoot-out was over, 3 people had been killed and 8 were wounded.
-Johnson was killed alongside Mahmound Alkhalil of the Independent Soldiers and Jon Popovich, the DJ at the club who was killed in the crossfire.
+Johnson was killed alongside Mahmoud Alkhalil of the Independent Soldiers and Jon Popovich, the DJ at the club who was killed in the crossfire.
 The Independent Soldier Gerpal Singh "Paul" Dosanjh, the first cousin to the Dosanjh brothers, was shot in the head, but survived his wound, albeit with serious brain damage.
 Dosanjh was murdered in March 2004 while eating at the Gourmet Castle Restaurant in Vancouver.